TL;DR

 Pillar 3: Life Insurance

 How it works: You choose an amount of cover and a term (e.g., to cover the length of your mortgage).
-If you die within that term, your beneficiaries receive the payout.
+If you die within that term, your beneficiaries receive the claim payment.
 Many policies also pay out early if you are diagnosed with a terminal illness (typically with less than 12 months to live).

 - Pay off the mortgage, ensuring your family has a secure home.